-"I love this beautiful disk it looks like a sculpture, I get to take them home with me.
+"I love this beautiful disk, it looks like a sculpture, and I get to take them home with me.
 I was told that if you sprinkle them on top of your flowers the plants would flourish even more.
 I can¹t wait to add them to the soil of my flowers in the Atelier."

 "The finished product."

 "Our timing was perfect, the Camellia flowers were in full bloom - Walking around the Camellia forest was heavenly, so spectacular."